kdoore/CS2335-Gitbook/dictionary.md

+###Foreach Loop
-Foreach Loop.
-In order to iterate through all items in a dictionary, we can use a foreach loop.
-Since each inventory item is a key/value pair which is a complex dataType, we can use var as the variable type that will hold a
+In order to iterate through all items in a dictionary, we can use a foreach loop which is a range-based for loop as opposed to a count-based for-loop.
+Since each inventory item is a key/value pair which is a complex dataType, we can use var as the variable type that will temporarily hold each item so we can manipulate the item.
+There are many Dictionary methods to let us interact and modif Dictionary elements.
+Before we can work with the Dictionary, we always want to check to see if the key, associated with our current item,

 ```java
         Dictionary<string, int> inventory = new Dictionary<string, int>();